Using SAS

 Linux for Big SAS jobs

-For SAS jobs that can take advantage of multiple CPUs, more memory, or that take a long time to run, use SAS on a Linux computer - Linstat or Slurm.
+For SAS jobs that can take advantage of many CPUs, more memory, or that take a long time to run, use SAS on a Linux computer - Linstat or Slurm.

 Multiple Cores